-The workpiece of short length and large diameter of irregular shape which cannot be conveniently mounted between centres are held quickly and rigidly in a chuck.
+A Lathe chuck is one of the most important devices in the lathe machine it is used for holding and rotating a piece of work while performing a lathe operation.
+The workpiece of short length and large diameter of irregular shape which cannot be conveniently mounted between centers are held quickly and rigidly in a chuck.

-A chuck is attached to the lathe spindle by means of bolts with the back plate screwed on to the spindle nose.
-Accurate alignment of the chuck with the lathe axis is effected by spigotting.
+A chuck is attached to the lathe spindle by means of bolts with the backplate screwed onto the spindle nose.
+Accurate alignment of the chuck with the lathe axis is affected by spigot ting.

 - Four jaws independent chuck

 - Three jaws universal chuck

 The figure shows a four jaw chuck diagram.
 The arrangement of four jaws independent chuck, which has four jaws, is located at an angle of 90° to each other.

 Here all the four jaws are opened independently.
 Four screws are used in place of the scroll disk, Hence it is called a four jaw independent chuck.